finance calculator

 Using that base payment, we simulate a traditional month‑by‑month amortization to find payoff time and total interest with no extra payments.

-For the extra‑payment scenario, we add your extra monthly amount to the base payment and simulate again to see the new payoff time and total interest.
+For the extra‑payment scenario, we add your extra monthly amount to the base payment and simulate again.
+Because the extra is applied directly to principal each month, the outstanding balance falls faster, which reduces interest in future months and shortens the payoff timeline.

 For the biweekly scenario, we assume 26 payments per year at half the base payment (plus half the extra, if extra is on) and apply interest per period, effectively paying the equivalent of 13 monthly payments per year.